Anaphylaxis Campaign: Making Schools Safer

-Universities

-The Anaphylaxis Campaign has identified that 16- to 24-year-olds are a high-risk group when it comes to managing their allergies, and this includes university students.
-An allergy toolkit was devised, including a booklet with practical tips on preparation and management of allergies in a university setting.
-Working closely with ‘The University and Catering Organisation’ & ‘Association of Student Residential Accommodation’, The campaign raised awareness of issues around allergy management through e -newsletters and speaking at regional meetings.

-Through a partnership with the FSA and Allergy UK, the Anaphylaxis Campaign collaborated on a campaign ‘Easy to Ask’, designed to empower young people to ask food businesses about allergens when eating out.
-This campaign had extensive reach and media interest.

-A high-impact video called "Take the Kit" was designed and used in a public awareness campaign, to highlight the risks of not carrying adrenaline at all times.
-This was aimed at 15- to 25-year-olds and reached 900,000 people worldwide.

 National lobbying to July 2022

-The Anaphylaxis Campaign is a founder member of the National Allergy Strategy Group, a coalition of charities, professional organisations and industry, that seeks to improve health services for allergy sufferers in the UK.
+The Anaphylaxis Campaign is a founder member of the National Allergy Strategy Group, a coalition of charities, professional organisations and industry, that seeks to improve health services for people with allergies in the UK.

 The charity has called for clearer guidelines and greater consistency on food labelling.
-It has also lobbied to remove what it considers to be unnecessary 'may contain' labelling, arguing that food manufacturers should only use these labels when there is a genuine risk to allergy sufferers.
+It has also lobbied to remove what it considers to be unnecessary 'may contain' labelling, arguing that food manufacturers should only use these labels when there is a genuine risk to people with allergies.

 The Anaphylaxis Campaign has tried to raise awareness of the problems caused by inconsistency in how severe allergy is diagnosed.
 To help improve awareness among frontline medical practitioners, it launched an online training programme, called AllergyWise, in 2011, accredited by the Royal College of Nursing.

 In March 2011, the charity held a national conference with the Food Standards Agency, the UK government department, on 'Communicating the science of food allergy'.